 Over the following few years ODAC suffered significant setbacks as a result of site relocation and loss of staff.
 It was through the work of a dedicated few that the agency was able to re-organize and re-vitalize.
 It was through the support of a great many of you that there was motivation to do so, and we thank you for your encouragement and patience.

-In 2016, the Orillia & District Arts Council is very proud to be able to welcome you to our NEW WEBSITE!
 We hope you will find our site informative and inspiring, and we encourage you to take full advantage of our offerings by renewing or joining Orillia & District Arts Council.